liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Roswaal: \[Maybe we heard it wrong.
 Aaalso~…\]

-Musica: \[You didn't mishear.
-We've taken the young mistresses as hostages.
-Are you from a noble family?
+Musica: \[Ya didn't mishear.
+We've takin' the Miss and y'all as hostages.
+Are ya from a noble family?
 If so, the Kingdom should listen to us.\]

-Petra: \[Oh, you're going to report us to the Kingdom?\]
+Petra: \[Oh, you are going to report us to the Kingdom?\]

-Musica: \[Yes, that's right… Ah, are you worried that your sneaky entry will be leaked?
-Well, we can only let them think you were just unlucky.
+Musica: \[Yes, that's right… Ah, are you worried that yer sneaky entry'll be leaked?
+Well, we can only let 'em think y'all were just unlucky.
 At this very moment, some nobles just happened to pass by our residence.
-It's a sort of destiny, don’t you think?\]
+'Tis a sort of destiny, don’tcha think?\]

 Petra's wavering voice caused Musica to misunderstand her intention.